campworkcoeman/campworkcoeman.org/scouts-bsa/planning.md

 ## Pre-Camp Leaders Meeting

-Dates of pre-camp planning meetings for 2020 are TBD; both meetings will begin at (time TBD) in the Dining Hall.
+Dates of pre-camp planning meetings for 2020 are May 2^nd and May 30^th; both meetings will begin at 1:30 PM in the Dining Hall.
 Each troop should send their camp Scoutmaster and Senior Patrol Leader to *one* of these meetings.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.
 A visit to your campsite is possible with a Camp Commissioner.
 Please confirm attendance to the Camp Director, Lou Seiser ([lseiser@campworkcoeman.org](mailto:lsesier@campworkcoeman.org)).

 An additional pre-camp planning meeting will be held on Long Island:
 > %text-center%
-> Date TBD at Time TBD<br/>
+> April 25, 2020 at 10:00 AM<br/>
 > Location TBD

 ### Medical Forms